Surgical Procedures: Surgery and Staging for Liver Cancer

 - Avoid heavy lifting.

-Transplant recipients may have additional post-operative instructions and should speak with their healthcare team.
+Transplant recipients may have other post-operative instructions and should speak with their healthcare team.

 - Fever.
-Your team will tell you at what temperature they should be contacted.
+Your team will tell you at what temperature they should be called.

 - Any new or worsening pain.

 - Redness, swelling and/or drainage at the incision.

 - Nausea, vomiting, diarrhea or constipation.
 Speak with your healthcare team if you have not had a bowel movement in 3 days or more.

 - Yellowing of the skin or eyes (jaundice).

 If you have had a transplant, your team will continue to evaluate for organ rejection through blood tests and, at times, liver biopsies.